jrodewig/wanderahead.github.io/_posts/2025-03-29-why-dayton-ohio-is-the-outdoor-destination-youve-been-dreaming-of.md

 Gardens](https://www.metroparks.org/places-to-go/wegerzyn-gardens/).
 The formal
 gardens include water features, a trellis and statuary, popular with brides and prom couples but often less crowded toward sunset.
-Take a stroll on the Swamp Forest Boardwalk, eerily tranquil just before dusk, though there’s plenty of life below the water.
+Take a stroll on the Swamp Forest Boardwalk, eerily tranquil just before dusk, though there's plenty of life below the water.

 <img